 When a web application runs in a browser, the WebScreenClientExecuted event captures further network-related details.
 Learn more about the network-related details collected by the Platform.

-During the server-side execution (steps 2, 3, and 5), the platform collects metrics in a WebScreenServerExecuted event for:
+During server execution (steps 2, 3, and 5), the Platform collects metrics in a WebScreenServerExecuted event for:

-The rest of the server-side time is spent in acquiring the session, other application logic, and page render.
+The remaining server time is spent in acquiring the session, other application logic, and page rendering.